levanduy99/Java-Coding/README.md

 Given a binary array `nums`, return *the maximum number of consecutive `1`'s in the array*.

+### 30. Fruit Into Baskets

+You are visiting a farm that has a single row of fruit trees arranged from left to right.
+The trees represented by an integer array `fruits` where `fruits[i]` is the **type** of fruit the `i_th` tree produces.

+You want to collect as much fruit as possible.
+However, the owner has some strict rules that you must follow:

+- You only have **two** baskets, and each basket can only hold a **single type** of fruit.
+There is no limit on the amount of fruit each basket can hold.
+- Starting from any tree of your choice, you must pick **exactly one fruit** from **every** tree (including the start tree) while moving to the right.
+The picked fruits must fit in one of your baskets.
+- Once you reach a tree with fruit that cannot fit your baskets, you must stop.

+Given the integer array `fruits`, return *the **maximum** number of fruits you can pick*.

 ## Strings

 ### 1. Reverse String